CRRC Qingdao Sifang CR151: Features

 Each train car will have 10 doors per car (5 on each side), condition monitoring and diagnostic systems for early detection of potential equipment faults.
-Some trains will also be equipped with an Automated Track Inspection system to monitor the condition of the running rail and OCR in real time.
-Between train cars, the gangway width is at 1.6 m.
-Unlike most of the MRT lines in Singapore, these trains will draw power from a 1,500 V DC overhead conductor rail.
+Unlike most of the MRT lines in Singapore, these trains will draw power from a 1,500 V DC overhead conductor rail (OCR).
+Some trains will also be equipped with an Automated Track Inspection system to monitor the condition of the running rail and the OCR in real time.
+Between train cars, the gangway width is at 1.6 m, up from 1.4 m on other lines, to improve commuter accessibility.

 Train formation

 The coupling configuration of a CR151 in revenue service is DT–Mp–Mi+Mi–Mp–DT.

+The train cars are assigned a 5-digit serial number ranging from 5001x to 5044x, where x depends on the carriage type.
+A complete six-car trainset consists of two driving trailers (DT) and four motor cars (Mi & Mp) permanently coupled together.
+For example, set 5001 consists of cars 50011, 50012, 50013, 50014, 50015, 50016.